 The joint marketing agreement should state the name of each signer and the effective date of the agreement, as well as state the purpose of the agreement.
 It should list the activities each party will undertake during the term of the agreement and the responsibilities each will uphold.

 You may want to include a clause indicating that each company will freely share marketing data generated in the course of the collaboration, including but not limited to campaign performance metrics and leads generated.
 Each party should also agree to uphold the other's confidentiality requirements and refrain from sharing confidential data with additional parties.

 The agreement should indicate the governance structure for the agreement or indicate that it will be governed based on the laws of a particular state.
 When an agreement is reached, both parties should sign this legally binding document.

 If you need help with creating a co-marketing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.